Master Surgery

 Sample Practice Questions

-A 30-year-old male is brought to the emergency department after being involved in a high-speed motor vehicle collision where he was an unrestrained driver.
-Initial assessment shows he is alert and oriented, blood pressure 110/70 mmHg, heart rate 98 bpm, respiratory rate 18 bpm.
-His abdomen is mildly distended and diffusely tender, particularly in the left upper quadrant.
-Focused Assessment with Sonography for Trauma (FAST) scan is positive for significant free fluid in the splenorenal recess and perihepatic space.
-Over the next 30 minutes, his blood pressure drops to 90/50 mmHg, and heart rate increases to 120 bpm.
+A 35-year-old male is brought to the emergency department after a high-speed motor vehicle collision.
+On arrival, his Glasgow Coma Scale (GCS) is 13 (confused but localizing pain), blood pressure is 80/50 mmHg, heart rate is 130 bpm, and respiratory rate is 28 breaths/min.
+His abdomen is distended and diffusely tender to palpation.
+A Focused Assessment with Sonography for Trauma (FAST) exam reveals significant free fluid in the perihepatic and perisplenic spaces.
+He has received 2 liters of intravenous crystalloids en route, with no significant change in vital signs.
 What is the most appropriate next step in the management of this patient?

 Ready to see the answers?